 Q: What are you doing to improve school safety around Herbert Spencer Elementary?

-A: In the next few months, the pedestrian traffic signal at Second Street and Sixth Avenue will be replaced and a new crosswalk added on the west side of the intersection to help students cross Sixth Avenue.
-We will also continue to assess potential safety improvements at the school through the City’s ongoing pedestrian and school crossing improvement programs.
-However, traffic safety around all of our schools is also a responsibility of parents and others driving near those schools.
+A: The pedestrian traffic signal at Second Street and Sixth Avenue was replaced and a new crosswalk added on the west side of the intersection to help students cross Sixth Avenue.
+We are also currently working on plans to enhance traffic calming and safety measures around all schools in New Westminster, and these will be implemented over the coming weeks and months.
+We also remind everyone that traffic safety around all of our schools is also a responsibility of parents and others driving near those schools.

 - Design of engineering measures in spring 2019;